SarinaAriamanesh/International-Student-Document-Deadline-Management-System/README.md

 # International-Student-Document-Deadline-Management-System
-International students have to manage multiple documents, registrations, renewals, and university/government deadlines.
-The required information and deadlines can come from different sources, making it easy to miss an important requirement or renewal.
+International students need to manage multiple documents, registrations, renewals, and deadlines during their studies abroad.
+The required information and deadlines can come from different university, government, and other official sources, making it difficult to keep track of what needs to be done and when.
+Missing a required document or deadline can cause problems with their studies or stay in the country.